 In the past few months, I’ve been dealing with some tough personal stuff that’s been a big journey for me, and I really want to share it with you.
 I’m still very much working through everything, but I’m excited to be stepping in a positive direction.
 It’s a scroller and more serious than I usually am, so you’ve been warned!

 When I think about it, it’s hard for me to imagine a life without anxiety.
 It’s hard to explain that it doesn’t feel like anxiety all the time- sometimes it feels like a nagging sense that I’m behind, and if I just worked a little harder I could catch up.
-Sometimes it feels like opening night, before the curtain rises and the butterflies are strong in my stomach.
-Sometimes it feels like not knowing where to put my hands when I’m talking, like I’m self conscious or am about to say the wrong thing.
-Sometimes it feels like I’m sea sick and the world is sliding out from under me, and sometimes it feel like barely anything at all- just like there’s the slightest weight on my chest.
+Sometimes it feels like opening night before the curtain rises and the butterflies are strong in my stomach.
+Sometimes it feels like not knowing where to put my hands when I’m talking like I’m self-conscious or am about to say the wrong thing.
+Sometimes it feels like I’m sea sick and the world is sliding out from under me, and sometimes it feels like barely anything at all- just like there’s the slightest weight on my chest.
 But it’s hard to imagine my life without it, as lovely and strange as it would be.

 I just thought that everyone was like that, until October.

 In the past few months, things have been fabulous on paper- friends and family are beautiful, work is great, I’ve been traveling and reconnecting with friends, and digging into the wonderful messiness of life, but day to day it hasn’t felt like that.
 Slowly things have been getting hard- I haven’t been sleeping, I’ve gone from my normal (being slightly anxious most the time, but it was manageable) to being extremely anxious, having trouble concentrating and with my memory, and being easily tired out.
 Things that have always been mild quirks of mine started to amplify to the point of making life less comfortable, and then it started to get exponentially worse.